American Express Super Bowl Betting

 So, with that in mind, if you’re going to fund your sportsbook account using a credit card, you might as well use the card that gives you the best rewards and has the biggest cash-back deals.
 In our experience, that’s American Express.

-Of course, there are other good reasons to go with AmEx when betting on Super Bowl 57 online, including all of the following:
+Of course, there are other good reasons to go with AmEx when betting on the 2023 Super Bowl online, including all of the following:

 - Wide Online Acceptance – Most of the top-rated legal online sportsbooks with Super Bowl odds accept American Express deposits.